tinode/chat/docs/API.md

 #### Query language

 Tinode query language is used to define search queries for finding users and topics.
 The query is a string containing tags separated by spaces or commas.
 Tags are strings - individual query terms which are matched against user's or topic's tags.
 The tags can be written in an RTL language but the query as a whole is parsed left to right.
-Spaces are treated as the `AND` operator, commas (as well commas preceded and/or followed by a space) as the `OR` operator.
-The order of operators is ignored: all `AND` operators are grouped together, all `OR` operators are grouped together. `OR` takes precedence over `AND`: if a tag is preceded of followed by a comma, it's an `OR` tag, otherwise an `AND`.
+Spaces are treated as the `AND` operator, commas (as well as commas preceded and/or followed by a space) as the `OR` operator.
+The order of operators is ignored: all `AND` tags are grouped together, all `OR` tags are grouped together. `OR` takes precedence over `AND`: if a tag is preceded of followed by a comma, it's an `OR` tag, otherwise an `AND`.
 For example, `a AND b OR c` is rewritten as `(b OR c) AND a`.

-Tags containing spaces or commas must be enclosed in double quotes (`"`, `\u0022`): i.e. `"abc, def"` is treated as a single token.
+Tags containing spaces or commas must be enclosed in double quotes (`"`, `\u0022`): i.e. `"abc, def"` is treated as a single token `abc, def`.
 Tags must start with a Unicode letter or digit.
 Tags must not contain the double quote (`"`, `\u0022`).

 **Some examples:**
+* `flowers`: find topics or users which contain tag `flowers`.
 * `flowers travel`: find topics or users which contain both tags `flowers` and `travel`.
 * `flowers, travel`: find topics or users which contain either tag `flowers` or `travel` (or both).
 * `flowers travel, puppies`: find topics or users which contain `flowers` and either `travel` or `puppies`, i.e. `(travel OR puppies) AND flowers`.
+* `flowers, travel puppies, kittens`: find topics or users which contain either one of `flowers`, `travel`, `puppies`, or `kittens`, i.e. `flowers OR travel OR puppies OR kittens`.
+The space between `travel` and `puppies` is treated as `OR` due to `OR` taking precedence over `AND`.

 #### Incremental updates to queries